NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar-raster-uncertainty.md

 ## Download Data

-Lidar raster data are downloaded using the R `neonUtilities::byTileAOP` function in the script.
+Lidar raster data are downloaded using the R `neonUtilities::byTileAOP()` function in the script.

 These remote sensing data files provide information on the vegetation at NEON's
 <a href="https://www.neonscience.org/field-sites/PRIN" target="_blank"> Pringle Creek (PRIN)</a> site in Texas.
-The complete datasets can be downloaded using `neonUtilities::byFileAOP`, or accessed from the
-<a href="http://data.neonscience.org" target="_blank"> NEON Data Portal</a>.
+The complete datasets can be downloaded using `neonUtilities::byFileAOP()`, or accessed from the <a href="http://data.neonscience.org" target="_blank"> NEON Data Portal</a>.

-****

-**Set Working Directory:** This lesson will walk you through setting the working directory before downloading the datasets from neonUtilities.

-An overview of setting the working directory in R can be found
-<a href="https://www.neonscience.org/set-working-directory-r" target="_blank">here.</a>

 **R Script & Challenge Code:** NEON data lessons often contain challenges to reinforce skills.
 If available, the code for challenge solutions is found in the downloadable R script of the entire lesson, available in the footer of each lesson page.

 ***